-Garlic has been used for decades as a natural antibiotic, antifungal and antiparasitic, and can work really well to deal with gut infestations.
-I recommend taking one of my high-strength Garlic tablets daily to help eradicate pathogenic bacteria, fungi and yeasts in the body.
+Garlic has been used for decades as a natural antibiotic, antifungal, antiparasitic, to help support immune and cardio-vascular health, and can work really well to deal with gut infestations.
+I recommend taking one of my high-strength, aged Garlic tablets daily to help eradicate pathogenic bacteria, fungi and yeasts in the body.

 My best-selling Live Bacteria capsules contain beneficial strains of bacteria that help to populate the microbiome with friendly bacteria, crowding out the harmful bacteria, reducing gut inflammation and strengthening the immune system.

 In particular, aim to consume the omega 3 fats, such as oily fish, chia seeds, flaxseeds, walnuts to nourish the cells in the gut.
 If you find you cannot get these through your diet, you can take one of my high strength Omega 3 fish oil capsules daily with food.